 Edge won the King of the Ring tournament in 2001 and became the first wrestler ever to win the Money in the Bank in the year 2005.
 He also went on to win the Royal Rumble in 2010 which made him the first wrestler in history to win all three of the aforementioned contests.
 He is now under contract with WWE and headlining their pay-per-views once again.

-One of the most controversial superstars of all time, Ric Flair is also regarded as the greatest of all time by many.
+One of the most controversial superstars of all time, Ric Flair is also regarded as the top WWE stars of all time by many.
 Ric has won the WWE Championship a record 16 number of times, though he claims to be a 21-time champion.
 The exact number of his championships varies according to sources, but his greatness is recognised by every individual all the same.